bbelotti/uiglaciology/content/1-hardware.md

    ```
    rsync -avzh PATH/TO/WHAT/TO/COPY USERNAME@kennicott.ibest.uidaho.edu:PATH/WHERE/FILE/OR/DIRECTORY/SHOULD/BE/COPIED/
    ```
    Some [attention is necessary regarding the use of slashes](http://qdosmsq.dunbar-it.co.uk/blog/2013/02/rsync-to-slash-or-not-to-slash/) at the end of the source (`WHAT/TO/COPY`) path, when using `rsync`.
 A slash at the end means copy the directory's contents.
-No slash means copy the directory, as well as its contents.
+No slash means copy the directory itself, as well as its contents/subdirectories.

 ### Mounting /data/stor as a local drive:
 This option allows you to use files stored on kennicott, and then manipulate them on your local computer.
 Any processing of the files happens with your local computer's processors and memory.